waxs/que/README.md

     hobbies: ['music', 'development']
 });
 ```
-This query will result in the following query added to your URL: `?name="Sander"&age="31"&hobbies="music,
-development"`.
-If (a valid) query was already initiated in the URL, the `set` method will extend upon the current
-query.
-Using the `refresh()` method will reinstate the query and remove the present information by updating it with
-the newly added information.
-```javascript
-query.refresh({
-    name: 'Peter',
-    age: 42
-});
-```
 Meaning if the previously showed `set()` query was already present on the page the `refresh()` method will replace
 name with Peter, replace the age and remove hobbies from the query.
 Retrieving a specific value can be easily
 achieved using the `value()` method.
 Pass the key of the value you want to retrieve for instance `value('name')` to
 retrieve the value Peter.
 ```javascript
-query.add({
-    city: 'Amsterdam'
+query.refresh({
+    name: 'Peter',
+    age: 42
 });
 ```
 Need to add a new value to an excising query, use the `add()` method, it will add the new value to an excising array.
  Meaning if we already had Peter with an age of 42 present in the query, it will now look like this
  `?name="Peter"&age="42"&city="Deventer"`.
 The `add()` method will also work on arrays.
+```javascript
+query.add({
+    city: 'Amsterdam'
+});
+```
 ## Development
 When to use Que JS?
 If you need to store a filter setup that should be sharable over the web, initiating the query
 makes sure that data can be easily retrieved once the visitor returns to the page.
 If you need to save some simple
 configuration that was set on the page.
 The are numerous situations where Que JS can be helpful.

-## Examples
+### Examples
 This repository holds multiple examples of using Que JS with a simple `index.html` that will visualise the results in
  the console.
 Starting with Que JS can be easily done using these examples to get a better understanding of
  implementing it within your own project.